dnut/clipboard-sync/README.md

 - **Nested wayland**: You run a wayland compositor within a window. examples:
   - you primarily use kde, but run sway in a window to consolidate all your messenger apps into a single tiled/tabbed window.
   - you use gnome and develop extensions for gnome, so you run a nested gnome environment for testing.
+- **VNC**: You run a VNC server and would like all host and client logins from the same user to share the same clipboard.

 # Installation
-For most users, it is preferred to install clipboard-sync with your operating system's package manager.
+Most users should install clipboard-sync with their operating system's package manager.
 If your system is not supported, please vote on [the appropriate issue](https://github.com/dnut/clipboard-sync/issues?q=is%3Aopen+is%3Aissue+label%3Adistribution).

 While waiting for support on your system, the Generic Linux approach is recommended.
 The Cargo installation is an alternative approach for discerning users.